westpa/westpa/README.rst

 Wang, D. W., Grabe, M., Zuckerman, D. M., and Chong, L. T. "WESTPA: An Interoperable, Highly Scalable Software Package For Weighted Ensemble Simulation and Analysis," J. Chem.
 Theory Comput., 11: 800−809 (2015).

-To help us fund development, please cite the article listed above for use of WESTPA and consider contributing documentation or code to the WESTPA community.
+To help us fund development, please cite the article listed above and consider contributing documentation or code to the WESTPA community.

 WESTPA is free software, licensed under the terms of the GNU General Public